Sebastián Pardo: Club career

 Pardo was born in Quillota.
 He began his career at Universidad de Chile, and joined Eredivisie's Feyenoord in 2002–03, debuting on 10 September 2002, against Excelsior Rotterdam (4–1 win), scoring his first goal for Feyenoord in that match.
 He was largely used as a backup at Feyenoord during the five years he spent there, and joined Excelsior in 2007–08.

 In July 2008, he returned to Chile to play again for Universidad de Chile.
 On 9 June 2009, he announced his retirement from football, because of family problems.

 International career

 Pardo represented Chile at under-17 level in the 1999 South American Championship in Uruguay and Chile at under-20 level in both the 2001 South American Championship in Ecuador and the 2001 FIFA World Youth Championship in Argentina.

 At senior level, Pardo represented Chile once, in 2002.

 Controversies

 Previous to 2001 FIFA World Youth Championship, Pardo and seven other players were arrested in a brothel what must to be closed.
 The incident was known as "El episodio de las luces rojas" (Chapter of the red lights) due to the excuse employed by Jaime Valdés.

 After the tournament, the eight players (Valdés, Millar, Salgado, Órdenes, Soto, Droguett, Campos and Pardo) were suspended for three international matches.

+Personal life

+His daughter, Vaitiare, is a footballer from the Universidad Católica youth system.